How Employee Assistance Programs (EAPs) Support ISO 45003 Mental Health Compliance in Australia

 Building a Psychologically Safe Culture

-After some time had passed, management stated that the EAP also made it simpler to report conformity with ISO 45001 certification.
-They demonstrated a high level of adherence to the criteria for mental health in the workplace by monitoring the psychosocial hazards that were present and demonstrating active support measures.
-A workforce that was more helpful and productive was also developed as a result of this.
+After a period of time had elapsed, management indicated that the EAP improved the ease with which conformance with ISO 45001 certification could be reported.
+They displayed a high degree of adherence to the criteria for mental health in the workplace by monitoring the psychosocial risks that were present and displaying active support measures.
+This allows them to demonstrate that they are supportive of their employees.
+Because of this, a workforce that was both more helpful and productive was established as a result of whatever happened.

-An example of a wellness encounter that takes place in the real world is a conversation that is taking place between a building supervisor and a worker who is working on the construction site.
+An example of a wellness encounter that takes place in the real world is a talk that is taking place between a building supervisor and a worker who is working on the construction site.
+As an example, the conversation is taking place between the two individuals.

 Key Takeaways